 Then there were the beautiful roses my dearest Barry brought me home on book launch day.
 What a sweet, sweet gesture.
 Although they’re almost beyond it now, I have enjoyed them so much.

-A couple of days ago brought the latest: a friend commiserating with the cancellation of my book launch party for Victorine brought me by some potted tulips.
+A couple of days ago brought the latest: a friend commiserating with the cancellation of my book launch party brought me by some potted tulips.
 I adore tulips!

 The first one was just beginning to open.
 Today, all have bloomed, and I’ve got to say, being surrounded by these beauties made me decide to bring my succulent home from work as we will not go back for the duration of that dreadful illness that must not be named.